senges/ansibled-dotfiles/README.md

-# My dotefiles manages with ansible
+# My dotfiles managed with ansible

 .. and that's it